Skip to Content

 As for plant life, you’ll see a wide variety of what Florida has to offer from palms, oaks, and towering cypress trees to grassland areas and tight shrubbery areas filled with wild blackberries.

-A note about the difficulty of the run from Bonnie: Many people have commented on TripAdvisor that Juniper Springs is an extremely difficult run and urging people to stay away.
+Many people have commented on TripAdvisor that Juniper Springs is an extremely difficult run and urging people to stay away.
 It is narrow and twisty and it helps to know how to make turns in your canoe or kayak.
-But there’s nothing to be afraid of if you’ve paddled a few times before.
+But for a moderately experienced paddler, there’s nothing to be afraid of.

-If you’re not adept. you’ll use the “pinball” style of paddling — bouncing off one shore and then the other.
+If you’re not adept, you’ll use the “pinball” style of paddling — bouncing off one shore and then the other.
 Doesn’t matter!
 Laugh and enjoy.
-Also: while there is a current, it is not strong enough to easily capsize a canoe or kayak that gets sideways.
-The “rapids” was tiny, mild, quick and fun.
-It hardly counts as a rapids.
+Also: while there is a current, it is generally not strong enough to easily capsize a canoe or kayak that gets sideways.

 Guest blogger Richard Barrett.